Halloween 2016

 All Saints’ Day is also an opportunity for many people to spend time with family members and close friends.
 This holiday falls during the autumn (fall) school holidays it is a popular time for families to take a short vacation or to visit relatives living in other areas.

 Public life in France is generally very quiet on All Saints’ Day.
 Post offices, banks, stores and other businesses are closed.
 Outside of tourist areas, restaurants and cafes may also be closed for one or more days.
 However, some stores in Paris, as well as at airport are open.
-A lot of people go to the graveyard to the visit dead people.

 Research by: Alix